Wound Care for Diabetics: The WCS™ Light Wound Care Shoe System - Individual customization...

 And last but not least: As the human kind has only two feet available, especially diabetics have to pay attention.
 This does not only include correct foot care, but also the right shoe.
 By regularly visiting a specialist and permanent self-control you are able to improve your qualitiy of life extensively.

-For further information, please contact our newly structured "DARCO Info-Center", especially designed for browsing easily to the required information.
+For further information, please visit our "DARCO Info-Center", especially designed for browsing easily to the required information.
 "About us" provides you with background information and facts on our company.